Proof of a conjecture on graph polytope: Hypergraph Polytope

-It is clear that hypergraph polytopes are not integer polytopes in general.
-But we can get Theorem \ref{UnimodularHyperG}. \begin{proof}[Proof of Theorem \ref{UnimodularHyperG}] By the definition of unimodular hypergraph, the incidence matrix $A$ is a totally unimodular.
-As is well known, when $A$ is totally unimodular matrix, all vertices of the polytope $P(H)$ are integral (for example, see \cite{Baldoni04}).
-Therefore, $P(H)$ is an integer polytope.
-It is clear that the dimension of $P(H)$ is the number of vertices.
-This completes the proof. \end{proof}
+Hypergraph polytopes are not necessarily integer polytopes.
+However, under unimodularity, Theorem \ref{UnimodularHyperG} holds. \begin{proof}[Proof of Theorem \ref{UnimodularHyperG}] By definition, the incidence matrix $A$ of a unimodular hypergraph is totally unimodular.
+When $A$ is totally unimodular and $\mathbf{1}$ is integral, all vertices of the polytope $\{\mathbf{n} \in \mathbb{R}^k \mid \mathbf{n} \geq \mathbf{0},\ A\cdot\mathbf{n} \leq \mathbf{1}\}$ are integral (see \cite[Chapter 19]{Schrijver} or \cite{Baldoni04}).
+Thus $P(H)$ is an integer polytope.
+Furthermore, $\dim P(H) = k$, the number of vertices of $H$. \end{proof}